 Chera Hammons

 Email Chera directly to request books, a poetry reading or writing workshop, a manuscript consultation, or interviews.Interested parties may also connect with her "socially" on Facebook, Instagram, and the Poets & Writers directory.
-Her oft-neglected blog can be found languishing here.
+Chera also offers a free newsletter, The Hurt and the Miracle, on Substack.

 Amaranthine Hour